biuh-dt/biuh-dt.github.io/guide/README.md

 Step 2.
 Professor Assistant and Program Lead will share the information in Faculty Committee Chat Group

 Step 3.
-Students will receive a response
+Receive a response

 <br>